umairshahid436/f1-world-champions-api/README.md

 7.  **Open the API documentation**
     Navigate to `http://localhost:3000/api-docs` in your browser to see the Swagger UI.

+## Running with Docker Compose

+This is the recommended way to run the application for a consistent development environment.
+The following command will start the NestJS API, a PostgreSQL database, and PgAdmin.

+### Prerequisites

+- Docker and Docker Compose

+### Instructions

+1.  **Create Environment File**

+    Create a `.env` file in the root of the project.
+The application will not start without it.
+You can copy the structure from the `Environment Setup` section above.

+2.  **Start the Application**

+    Run the following command from the project root.
+This will build the Docker image and start all the services.

+    ```bash
+    docker-compose -f infrastructure/docker-compose.yml up --build -d
+    ```

+3.  **Run Database Migrations**

+    The first time you start the application, you must run the database migrations to set up the database schema.

+    ```bash
+    docker-compose -f infrastructure/docker-compose.yml exec world-champions-api npm run migration:run
+    ```

+4.  **Stopping the Application**

+    To stop all the running containers, use the following command:

+    ```bash
+    docker-compose -f infrastructure/docker-compose.yml down
+    ```

 ## Available Scripts

 ```bash